2024-Arizona-Opportunity-Hack/Alpaca-3--LiminalWorks-LiminalWorksTheoryofChangeGPTAssistant/README.md

 2. Natural Language Processing (NLP) and Artificial Intelligence (AI) techniques like Retrieval Augmented Generation (RAG) model
 3. Open source python frontend framework like Streamlit
 4. Web Scraping technologies and libraries like BeautifulSoup
+5. Collaboration between teammates and getting things done in a time crunch